ickb/proposal/README.md

 This part of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
 It fixes a CKB++-equivalent size deposit, so CKB capacity for any deposit is determined in fixed CKB++-equivalent terms.
 It wraps NervosDAO transactions, transforming them appropriately into CKB++.

-### Deposits

-In NervosDAO a CKB holder can lock his CKB in exchange for a receipt of that specific deposit, while in our case the Protocol proceed by wrapping NervosDAO deposit transaction into CKB++.
-The Protocol in one transaction:

-- requires a fixed CKB++-equivalent size deposit;
-- takes control of the deposit;
-- stakes it in NervosDAO;
-- adds the receipt to its pool of receipts;
-- mints to the depositor a fixed amount of CKB++;

 ### CKB / CKB++ Rate

 Let's assume we fix an EPOCH-0 so a block when 1 CKB = 1 CKB++, then as time moves on 1 CKB < 1 CKB++ = 1 CKB staked at EPOCH-0, so we can think: